mbasagoitia/data-structures-and-algorithms-python/rsa-quantum-algorithms/notes/b-trees.md

 # Methods

+Find(k): check if a key exists in the tree; returns True or False; not the associated value

+Steps:

+- Search root for key
+- If not in root, find smallest ki that is > k and traverse the pointer to the left child of that ki; if such a ki doesn't exist, k is larger than all values in that node, so traverse the right subtree of km (last value in node)
+- Traverse this new node searching for k
+- Repeat until you find k or reach a leaf node

 Insert:

 - Start with the find operation, which will fail because you cannot have duplicate keys in a B-Tree, and you will end up in a leaf node.